libvirt/libvirt-gitlab-executor/README.rst

 -------------------------------------

-If you experience failures using the setup with GitLab it might be beneficial to be able to provision an instance manually the same way gitlab does.
-The reason for that is simple - gitlab always cleans up the machine after the job is finished, no matter if it passed or failed.
+If you experience failures using the setup with GitLab it might be beneficial to be able to provision an instance manually the same way GitLab does.
+The reason for that is simple - GitLab always cleans up the machine after the job is finished, no matter if it passed or failed.
 So naturally, one would like to poke around the machine to see what could have caused the failure.
 One way of doing it is defining the same environment variables GitLab uses in their CI